 Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS financial counselor or a certified financial professional external to CYS.
 The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
 Fee Adjustments for Financial Hardships must be reevaluated at least every six months by the counselor or Garrison Commander.
 Families whose child care fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
-Please see CYS Hardship Waiver SOP for more details.
+Contact the Outreach Services Director at your childcare facility for assistance in filing a hardship.

 Leave/Vacation Options: Family Child Care Fees are annualized during registration for a 2 week Leave/Vacation which reserves the child's space.
-CDC has the option for a 2-week or 4- week vacation.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
-Family Leave/Vacation must be taken in a minimum increment of five consecutive work days.
-Families must provide advance notice prior to taking leave/vacation, to the FCC Provider or Program Director.
+Family Leave/Vacation must be taken in a minimum of one week increments.
+Families must provide advance notice prior to taking leave/vacation.
 Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.
-Leave options must be selected during enrollment/re-registration.

-Withdrawal: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
 This notice should be given to the Center Director, Assistant Director or clerical staff.
 Failure to submit written notification will result in on-going assessment fees.
-A one-time ten percent reduction may be applied to the final (last full billing cycle) payment for full day and before/after school care programs when a 30-day notification for withdrawal/disenrollment from a program is provided.
-This reduction is not applied to Families transitioning to other on post CYS programs (e.g. transitioning from CDC to SAC, etc.), Families being supplanted, and DoD contractors and specified space available patrons.